aregsar/aregsarblog/blog/2019/how-to-setup-your-github-pages-blog-structure-in-five-minutes/index.md

 The markdown syntax for linking to heading tags within a page uses the text of the heading.

-Jekyll first converts the markdown heading text to all lower case characters and uses dashes replace any spaces in the text.
+Jekyll first converts the markdown heading text to all lower case characters and uses dashes to replace any spaces in the text.
 It also removes any periods in the text.

 Then Jekyll sets the converted heading text to the id attribute of the header.

-So to link to the heading we need to use the converted heading text, place it inside the parenthesis portion of a regular markdown link tag, then prepended the text with a # symbol.
+So to link to the heading we need to use the converted heading text, place it inside the parenthesis portion of a regular markdown link tag, then prepended the text with a `#` symbol to be used as an CSS id attribute selector.

-So in the example above the title heading text of this page is `How to setup your github pages blog structure in five minutes` at the top of the page where it is extracted from the markdown for the h1 heading tag:
+So in the example above the title heading markdown text of this page is `How to setup your github pages blog structure in five minutes` as shown below:

 ```markdown
 # How to setup your github pages blog structure in five minutes
 ```

-So Jekyll converts that text to `how-to-setup-your-github-pages-blog-structure-in-five-minutes` and sets it to the id attribute of the converted markdown h1 heading tag which is:
+So Jekyll converts that text to `how-to-setup-your-github-pages-blog-structure-in-five-minutes` and sets it to the id attribute of the converted markdown h1 heading tag as shown below:

 ```html
 <h1 id="how-to-setup-your-github-pages-blog-structure-in-five-minutes">How to setup your github pages blog structure in five minutes</h1>
 ```

-and finally to relatively reference this heading html we prepend the hash `#` symbol to the text and set it to the URL portion of the markdown link tag to reference the id attribute of the h1 tag:
+And finally to relatively reference this heading html we prepend the hash `#` symbol to the text and set it to the URL portion of the markdown link tag to reference the id attribute of the h1 tag as shown below:

 ```markdown
 [Top](#how-to-setup-your-github-pages-blog-structure-in-five-minutes)